What is paid search?

 3. Match types

 Before bidding on keywords in your PPC ad campaigns, you have to choose a match type.
-The match type you choose tells Google's algorithm how precise you want your ads to match to user searches.
+The match type you choose tells Google's algorithm how precise you want your ads to match user searches.
 When advertising with Google Ads, there are three different match types to choose from:

 Exact match is the most specific match type.
 In the past, using exact match meant your ad groups would only appear to users when they searched your exact keyword phrase.
 However, Google has made recent changes to its metrics to make this type of match less specific.
 When using exact match, your ads might match searches that contain plurals, synonyms, or other variations of your keyword or phrase.